facelessuser/sublime-dracula-scheme/README.md

 ## How to Create Pro Variants?

-Assuming you have access to the official Pro variant colors, Merge requires the following color schemes to be found:
+Assuming you have access to the official Pro variant colors, you can modify the provided color scheme with the official Dracula Pro color palette.
+If you wish to create Pro color schemes that work with the [Sublime Merge theme](https://github.com/facelessuser/merge-dracula-theme), you should use the names found below when creating your Pro color schemes:

 - Pro: `Dracula Pro.sublime-color-scheme`
 - Buffy: `Dracula Pro (Buffy).sublime-color-scheme`